-- 4. Click Create. - The 'Home' page for your new space is displayed.Note: Your home page will automatically contain any default space content as defined by your Confluence administrator.
+- 4. Click Create. - 5.
+The home page of your new space will appear.
+Your home page will contain any default space content as defined by your Confluence administrator.
+You can change this content at any time.

 Adding and changing content in your space